ry-werth/metis-project-1-mta-study/README.md

 >
 > WTWY International

+# Goal/Reason for Repo
-# This Repo attempts to analyze MTA turnstyle data and outher sources to address the above email
+This Repo attempts to analyze MTA turnstyle data and outher sources to address the above email.
+We look at mta ridership as well as station locations to determine optimal stations for the WTWY organization to target in order to recieve the largest response both from donors and simply people potentially interested in their cause/gala.

 ## MTA Analysis
 This is Where the bulk of the project is.